18 Mar How the Language of Symbolism works in Dreams and Visions (Part 1)

 The same is true in different cultures.
 We’ve mentioned the symbol of the red cross.
 It is an important symbol that is used in war zones by the world’s largest humanitarian organisation to send a message of safety and protection.
 It literally means “don’t shoot.”
 However the red cross is not used in Islamic countries.
 In these places, the symbol of a red crescent is used.
 For Muslims, it is the crescent that communicates protection, not the cross.

 You’ll also see the use of cultural symbols throughout the Bible.
 A seven-branched lampstand has little significance for us today (Exodus 25:31-40), but for the Jews it was a powerful symbol that represented God’s temple and the place of his presence (Eg. Zechariah 4).
-The seven-headed dragon in the book of Revelation is a mystery to us today, but for the people of the 1st Greco-Roman world, it was an obvious symbol for the Roman empire with its well-known seven hills (Revelation 13:1).
+The seven-headed dragon in the book of Revelation is a mystery to us today, but for the people of the 1st Greco-Roman world, it was an obvious symbol for the Roman empire with its well-known seven hills (Revelation 13:1) (Read how Symbolism works in the Book of Revelation).

 The ABCs of Symbols